leibniz-psychology/psychtopics/README.md

 ### First way

-Install the app from github and run!
+Install the app from GitHub and run!

 ```{r eval=FALSE}